 • There are many reasons why you may be referred for OPH, such as to investigate and/or treat abnormal bleeding, to remove a polyp seen on a scan or to remove a coil with missing threads.

 • The actual procedure usually takes 10–15 minutes.
 It can take longer if you are having any additional procedures.

 • You may feel pain or discomfort during OPH.
 It is recommended that you take pain relief 1–2 hours before the appointment.

 • If it is too painful, it is important to let your healthcare professional know as the procedure can be stopped at any time.

 • You may choose to have the hysteroscopy under general anaesthetic.
 This will be done in an operating theatre, usually as a daycase procedure.

-Please find attached a response from the Trust in relation to your recent Freedom of Information request.
-Please accept our apologies for the delay.
+Please see the attached response to your recent Freedom of Information

 We work to defend the right to FOI for everyone

 Help us protect your right to hold public authorities to account.
 Donate and support our work.Donate Now